cop1000/actions-hello-world/responses/workflow-block-success.md

 We've referenced the Hello World action, but it is not defined in the workflow file.
 This is also why you're seeing an error regarding the workflow.

+## Step 4: Add a `action` block to your workflow file

 Let's add the expected action to the workflow.

-Activity: Add an `action` block to your workflow file
+### :keyboard: Activity: Add an `action` block to your workflow file and commit it to your branch

-1. In your existing branch, edit `.github/main.workflow`
+1. In your existing branch, edit `.github/main.workflow`.
 1. Append the following content to the file:
     ```hcl
     action "Hello World" {